isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-prune-shrubs-in-your-yard/index.md

 2. **To Control Size and Shape: ** * **Manage Growth: ** Pruning is essential for keeping shrubs within their allotted space in the landscape.
 Regular trimming prevents them from outgrowing their designated area, encroaching on pathways, or blocking windows. * **Maintain Desired Form: ** Whether you prefer a natural, informal shape or a more formal, manicured hedge, pruning allows you to sculpt the shrub to meet your aesthetic vision.

-It can enhance the plant's natural habit or create a more structured appearance. * **Encourage Bushiness/Density: ** Strategic heading cuts (cutting back to an outward
-- facing bud) can encourage branching lower down on the plant, leading to a denser, fuller shrub rather than a leggy one.
+It can enhance the plant's natural habit or create a more structured appearance. * **Encourage Bushiness/Density: ** Strategic heading cuts (cutting back to an outward-facing bud) can encourage branching lower down on the plant, leading to a denser, fuller shrub rather than a leggy one.

 3. **To Enhance Flowering and Fruiting: ** * **Stimulate Blooms: ** Many flowering shrubs bloom on new wood (growth from the current season).
 Pruning these varieties at the correct time encourages a flush of new growth, leading to more abundant flowering.
 For shrubs that bloom on old wood, pruning after flowering allows them to set buds for the following year.